 Read Also: [Beginners’ Guide] Understanding CPF LIFE And Your Monthly Payouts When You Retire In Singapore

-As long as we are able to pay for our monthly expenses, we can consider ourselves to be financially independent.
+As long as we are able to pay for our monthly expenses, without having to hold down a full-time job, we can consider ourselves to be financially independent.
 While we can leave our job, as we no longer require our salary each month, it doesn’t necessarily mean we have to.
-Retirement or early retirement, and financial independence are two different things.
+Retirement or early retirement, and achieving financial independence are two separate things.

-Achieving financial independence also does not mean we are rich or living the lifestyle we aspire to.
+Achieving financial independence also does not mean we are rich or able to live a lavish lifestyle.
 All it means is that we do not need a job to be able to afford our current standard of living.

 How much do we need for financial independence?

 It’s a little more tricky to estimate how much we need to achieve financial independence.
-In addition to our emergency savings, we also each need an investment portfolio to replace a monthly salary of $3,100 or annual income of $37,200.
+In addition to our emergency savings, we also each need an investment portfolio to replace a monthly household income of $8,126 or annual household income of close to $100,000.

-Assuming an investment in the Straits Times Index (STI), Singapore’s benchmark index comprising the 30 largest and most liquid stocks in Singapore, we would earn an annual dividend of 3.6%.
-This translates to needing a portfolio of close to $1 million.
+Assuming an investment in the Straits Times Index (STI), Singapore’s benchmark index comprising the 30 largest and most liquid stocks in Singapore, we would earn an annual dividend of 4.5%.
+This translates to needing a portfolio of close to $2.2 million.
+Even if we crunch this number has individuals, instead of a couple, it would be about $1 million.

-If we are able to earn better returns, through a REIT portfolio giving us 6.0%, we would require a portfolio worth $620,000.
+If we are able to earn better returns, through a REIT portfolio giving us 6.0%, we would require a portfolio worth $1.7 million – or about $850,000 individually.

 As we can see, how much we need in our investment portfolio depends a great deal on the return we are able to earn.
 While doing this, we also need to understand how much risk we are taking on.